andy-thedev/Linear-Regression-Grade-Predictor/README.md

+# Grade Predictor

 A repository containing a grade predictor utilizing linear regression.

-Introduction:
+Language: Python
+Libraries: pandas, numpy, sklearn, matplotlib, pickle
+Dataset: student-mat.csv from the UCI (University of California, Irvine) machine learning repository

+## Intro

 The model takes two grades, the study time, number of failures, and absences of a high school student, and attempts to predict his/her final grade

 Training dataset of students' information was collected from the UCI machine learning repository, an archive containing 557 datasets

+## /

+**Regression1.py:**
-Regression1.py -> The main algorithm
+The main algorithm

+**student-mat.csv:**
-student-mat.csv -> A csv table containing student information, with rows being each student, and columns being features such as: school, sex, age, address, famsize, etc.
+A csv table containing student information, with rows being each student, and columns being features such as: school, sex, age, address, famsize, etc.

+**studentmodel.pickle:**
-studentmodel.pickle -> A saved model from a previous, successful run
+A saved model from a previous, successful run

-Design description:
+## Design description

 1) Retrieves dataset of students, and removes presumably unnecessary features, leaving only the columns: grade 1, grade 2, grade 3, study time, number of failures, and absences